How often do we initially judge a product based solely on its color? How many times our buying decisions have been based on the product color alone?

 Hue refers to the color spectrum – red, orange, blue while color (web color) is a combination of hue, saturation, and luminosity.
 Saturation is how “colorful” the color is.
 “Rich” or “pure” might be better words.
 As the color becomes closer to gray, it is less saturated.
 Luminosity is a measure of how bright or dark a hue is.
 Each of the three properties has a value (depending on a color space, but we won’t go into that one today).
 For example, the pastel mint values are 147,19,100.

-Get started with your website scheme
+Get started with your eCommerce website color scheme

 First, it is important to understand the interplay between the three key elements – base, accent, and text: